dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 2) start the software   ./playSDReshail2
 3) open a browser and open the webpage "playSDRweb.html" on your webserver

+ATTENTION: before you can run this website, the WebSocket IP address must be modified in the file playSDRweb.html Search for the line: var sockurl = .... and enter the IP address of the PC running this software.

 to access the website from outside (from the internet)
 ======================================================
 in your internet router you need to open two TCP ports for external access: